trane-project/trane-music/courses/minor_scale/lesson_D/exercise_2/back.md

-The note in degree number 2 of the D minor scale is E.
+The note in degree number 2 of the D Minor scale is E.